huggingface/blog/stable_diffusion_jax.md

 We said before that the `diffusers` Flax pipeline automatically compiles the model and runs it in parallel on all available devices.
 We'll now briefly look inside that process to show how it works.

 JAX parallelization can be done in multiple ways.
 The easiest one revolves around using the `jax.pmap` function to achieve single-program, multiple-data (SPMD) parallelization.
-It means that we'll run several copies of the same code, each one on different data inputs.
+It means we'll run several copies of the same code, each on different data inputs.
 More sophisticated approaches are possible, we invite you to go over the [JAX documentation](https://jax.readthedocs.io/en/latest/index.html) and the [`pjit` pages](https://jax.readthedocs.io/en/latest/jax-101/08-pjit.html?highlight=pjit) to explore this topic if you are interested!

 `jax.pmap` does two things for us: